Table of Contents

-Krishna Jirak or Zeera Siyah, like other cumin seeds are good for digestive system.
+Krishna Jirak or Zeera Siyah, like other cumin seeds are good for the digestive system.
 They support digestion, give relief in flatulence, and indigestion.
-They removes toxins from uterus and given after delivery.
-They are used as a medicine in diarrhea, dyspepsia, fevers, inflammations, indigestion, cough, intestinal catarrh and all types of anorexia.
+They removes toxins from uterus, and given after dethe livery.
+They are used as a medicine in diarrhea, dyspepsia, fevers, inflammations, indigestion, cough, intestinal catarrh, and all types of anorexia.

-Black Caraway is effective in treatment of following ailments
+Black Caraway is effective in the treatment of following ailments

 - Appetite loss

 - Common cold